Off Campus Nuclear Emergencies

 - Stay indoors and take shelter (See Shelter-in-Place above.).

 - Evacuate to a host community reception center that is at least 15 miles from the nuclear plant.
 (Connecticut College’s host community center is at Windham High School, in Windham, CT.
 (See “Campus Evacuation” procedures, above.)

 - Do not use the telephone unless it is absolutely necessary.
 Telephone lines are needed by local officials to respond to the emergency.
 Do not call local authorities unless you need special assistance.

 Potassium iodide (KI) tablets

-KI should only be taken as directed by State officials.
-If a release of radioactive iodine has occurred or is expected to occur, the public will be advised to take a KI tablet through the EAS radio and TV stations.
 The use of KI is only advised in emergencies where the public is likely to be exposed to radioiodine from a nuclear power plant release.
-Not every radiation emergency will result in the release of radioactive iodine.
-Emergency dosage guidance adopted by the State of Connecticut will be provided when KI is distributed.
-At Connecticut College, instructions regarding when to take a KI pill will be issued via the ConnectEd system.
+Since not every radiation emergency will result in the release of radioactive iodine, KI should only be taken as directed by State officials.
+If a release of radioactive iodine has occurred or is expected to occur, the public will be advised when to take KI through the EAS radio and TV stations.
+At Connecticut College, instructions regarding when to take a two-pill KI dose will be issued via the ConnectEd system.

 KI should not be taken if an individual has a known allergy to iodine.
 As with any medication, individuals should consult with their doctor if they have any concerns.

 Please note that State and local officials will not distribute KI tablets within the EPZ during a nuclear incident or emergency.
 However, host communities have been provided a separate KI stockpile to be able to provide KI to evacuees that did not have access to their own tablets before they left home.

 - Connecticut College has distributed two pill doses of KI to all faculty, staff and students, (Exp.
 Date: 01/2020)

 - The Manager of Wellness & Occupational Health will issue KI tablets to new faculty and staff during employee orientation.